gradiuscypher/discord_gradiusbot/README.md

 * Pagination helper: https://discordpy.readthedocs.io/en/latest/api.html#discord.Client.wait_for
 * /inventory should have a filter argument to only show specific items
 * fade out page navigation when you hit the end
+* pagination should validate the user pressing the button